As we kick off a brand new decade, now is a great time to look into our crystal ball to see what the future holds.

-This plan has support from a number of large financial services companies that would profit from such a system.
+This plan has support from several large financial services companies that would profit from such a system.
 It would also be very popular with many voters.
 For this reason, we think it is highly likely that a tax break for student loan contributions becomes a reality.
-This could be the next big change coming to student loans.
+This could be the next significant change coming to student loans.

 Will the government help borrowers with private loans?

-The most dire student loan situations are normally caused by private lenders.
+Private lenders frequently cause the most dire student loan situations.
 Borrowers who don’t make enough money to keep up with their payments face serious trouble.
 Private lenders offer no repayment plans based upon income, and borrowers who fall behind often face devastating financial consequences.

 Is free tuition a possibility?

 Any long-term solution to the student loan crisis has to address the high cost of college.
 Each year, more and more student debt is created.
 Each year, the student debt crisis gets worse.

 Some states are already experimenting with free college, and it has the potential to gain popularity.
 The genius of this approach is that all college doesn’t need to be free.
 There just needs to be a meaningful opportunity for higher education.
 If private colleges want to keep getting students, they will have to show they are worth the investment.
 By creating competition to drive college prices down, the cost of education will better reflect the value of education.
 When this happens, the student debt crisis will be well on its way to becoming history.

 There is support for a nationwide free tuition plan and it is being discussed in many states.
 Free college is a real possibility, but it is far from being a sure thing.

 Those that speak up will be the ones who are heard.